While accessing your WordPress admin dashboard and trying to log in, you can get an issue with a message –

-1. Disable All the Plugins
+1. Disable all the Plugins

-- If the site starts working after the plugin update, you will need to troubleshoot the issue with the causing plugin or you can remove the same plugin if not required.
+- If the site starts working after the plugin update, you will need to troubleshoot to spot the plugin causing the issue, or you can remove the same plugin if not required.

 2. Activate a Default Theme

 If you have just updated a WordPress theme, that might be a potential cause of the same error.